-Shell Chemical Appalachia LLC proposes to construct a facility on the brownfields site formerly occupied by the Horsehead Corp. zinc smelter in Potter and Center Township in Beaver County.
-This proposed Shell facility is often referred to as the Monaca facility (although not actually in Monaca).
-In 2015, Shell has obtained authorization from the Pennsylvania Department of Environmental Protection for the construction and temporary operation of the Beaver County ethane cracker complex.
-As of October, 2015 in spite of considerable site preparation Shell has not made a "final" decision to construct the facility.
+Shell Chemical Appalachia LLC on June 7, 2016 announced its "final investment decision" to construct a facility on the brownfields site formerly occupied by the Horsehead Corp. zinc smelter in Potter and Center Township in Beaver County.
+Site preparation is already underway.
+Construction is slated to begin in 2018, and the plant to open in the early 2020's.
+In 2015, Shell obtained authorization from the Pennsylvania Department of Environmental Protection for the construction and temporary operation of the Beaver County ethane cracker complex.
 Presumably, the ethane for the Shell facility could be supplied by pipeline from the MarkWest facility, which is about 40 miles away, to the Beaver County cracker.

 The Shell facility would convert ethane to ethene (ethylene) and then, in separate facilities on the site convert the ethylene to many grades of polyethylene which would be shipped from the site as pellets.
 The pellets would be shipped by river barge, rail car and in minor amounts by truck.
 Other manufacturers - possibly to be built near the Beaver County cracker - would convert the pellets to consumer products such as films, extruded pipe, coatings for paper, insulation for cables and wires, bottles, and other molded plastic consumer goods.
+Note that ethylene is a flammable gas with a boiling point of -104 deg.
+C (-155 deg.
+F), significantly below room temperature.
+Polyethylenes are solids with melting points above room temperature; about 125 deg.
+C (about 257 deg.
+F).
+Solid polyethylene pellets are easier, safer to ship than flammable, compressed ethylene gas.